Cambridge-ICCS/TCTrack/docs/tracking-algorithms/tempest_extremes.rst

     run_info = te_tracker.stitch_nodes()

-However, it is likely preferable to run both `detect_nodes` and `stitch_nodes` together.
-Which can be done with a single `TETracker` object:
+However, it is likely preferable to run both :meth:`~tctrack.tempest_extremes.TETracker.detect_nodes` and :meth:`~tctrack.tempest_extremes.TETracker.stitch_nodes` together.
+Which can be done with a single :class:`~tctrack.tempest_extremes.TETracker` object:

 .. code-block:: python